 Light: Sun to part shade

 Water: Regular watering during the growing period but barely in the winter.

-The Crassula tetragona was doing great in one of bedrooms in a south facing window.
-Then my son moved in with em and took over that bedroom.
+The Crassula tetragona was doing great in one of the bedrooms in a south-facing window.
+Then my son moved in with me and took over that bedroom.
 I did go in and check on the plants occasionally and they always seemed to be doing OK.
 Then, when it came time to move them back outside for the summer, I noticed the Crassula tetragona had lost a lot of leaves.
 Then some of the top stem broke off, maybe from the wind and the railing on the deck.
 Anyway, I put the pieces that broke off in the pot.
 The plant is doing fine but not as attractive as before.
 I moved it to another part of the back deck.
 I will add photos soon no matter what it looks like.